igutekunst/6.115-Toolchain/README.markdown

 It seems that AS31 will not support the DJNZ instruction.
 It seems to just have lots of issues.

+I am advising that people look at the rams branch, although it hasn't been updated with the latest bugfixes and code review.
+It actually works however.

 ## Just updated for Spring 2013

 I have updated the Makefile to use as31, and also changed all python to be python 3 compatible.